Andrewkoro105/PowerSimulation/README.md

 A simple startup will create/open a test.mps file that is 32 by 32 blocks in size.
 The input of the arguments is supported :
 - the path to the file to be opened/created (if only the path is specified and there is no such file, the file will be created 32 by 32 blocks)
-- map size in width
+- world size in width
-- map size in height
+- world size in height
 ### control
 - `w, a, s, d` - move
 - `e` - switch block to the next